 Our friends at Clever also offer a 1% listing fee for all homes above $350,000 — but without the service quality risks.
 All Clever’s partner agents provide full-service support and have been pre-vetted for experience and stellar customer service ratings.
 Learn more.

 Although Redefy’s flat listing fee is cheap, the company’s service quality tradeoffs make it a riskier option than some of its competitors.
 Depending on your situation and priorities, you may find better overall value with one of these Redefy competitors.

-Trelora is a discount brokerage with locations in five states: AZ, CO, NC, SC, and WA.
-Like Redefy, Trelora charges home sellers a flat listing fee, with rates starting at $3,000.
+Trelora is a discount brokerage with locations in select markets across the U.S. Like Redefy, Trelora charges home sellers a flat listing fee, with rates starting at $3,000.